 - Designing personalised investment structures for growth, income or capital protection

-- Incorporating structured products into diversified strategies across asset classes
+- Incorporating structured products into diversified strategies across asset classes as part of a comprehensive portfolio management process

 - Providing ongoing performance tracking, risk monitoring and liquidity planning